-- Be well acquainted with the particular components and configuration of the network you’ll be testing.
+- • Be well acquainted with the components and configuration of the network you’ll be testing.

-- Determine which tools and testing equipment you’ll need for the job, and know exactly how to use them before you arrive at the test site.
+- • Determine which tools and testing equipment you’ll need for the job, knowing exactly how to use them before you arrive at the test site.

 Because a broken fiber within a cable means interrupted data transmission, it’s very important to evaluate the continuity of cables, in order to find out whether or not any fibers have signal-inhibiting flaws.

-In Continuity tests, a pocket-sized, light emitting instrument – known as a fiber optic tracer or visual fault locator – is attached to each cable’s fiber optic connector, and sends light signals into one end of the cable.
-If the light is detectable at the other end of the cable, that’s an indication that the fiber has no breaks in it, and is fit for use.
+In Continuity tests, a pocket-sized, light emitting instrument known as a fiber optic tracer or visual fault locator, is attached to each cable’s fiber optic connector.
+It sends light signals into one end of the cable.
+If the light is detectable at the other end of the cable, that’s an indication the fiber has no breaks in it — and it is fit for use.
 On the other hand, if the far end of the cable is not visibly lit, that’s a sign that a break or some other imperfection in the fiber is preventing it from transmitting signals.

 Cables aren’t the only fiber optic network components to be checked for their transmission ability: connectors are put to the test as well.
 Installers are able to inspect fiber optic connectors with special microscopes, making sure that they are smoothly polished and able to provide an effective connection.

-Optical loss testing enters the equation when it comes time measure the difference between the starting amount of optical power that is sent into a cable’s transmitting end, and the amount that actually makes it to the receiving end.
-In order to evaluate Optical Loss, three types of test equipment are needed: a power meter, a test source, and a reference cable or two.
+Optical loss testing enters the equation when it comes time to measure the difference between the starting amount of optical power that is sent into a cable’s transmitting end — and the amount that makes it to the receiving end.
+In order to evaluate Optical Loss, three types of test equipment are needed: a power meter, a test source and a reference cable or two.

 When measuring end-to-end optical loss, the installation technician begins by connecting the cable being tested to a reference cable.
-Next, a test source is used to send a light signal into the transmitting end of the test cable, and the amount of optical power that reaches the far end of the attached reference cable is measured with a power meter.
-This measurement gives the optical loss – or amount of power lost during end-to-end transmission – of the tested cable.
+Next, a test source is used to send a light signal into the transmitting end of the test cable.
+The amount of optical power that reaches the far end of the attached reference cable is measured with a power meter.
+This measurement gives the optical loss — or amount of power lost during end-to-end transmission — of the tested cable.

-Whether you’re installing network cables or testing them, visit CableOrganizer.com and check out our incredible inventory of fiber optic supplies.
-From optical fiber cables by Corning to CertiFiber and SimpliFiber testers from Fluke Networks, we have everything you need to get your fiber optic job done!
+Whether you’re installing network cables or testing them, visit CableOrganizer® and check out our incredible inventory of fiber optic supplies.
+From optical fiber cables by Corning to testers from Kingfisher, we have everything you need to get your fiber optic job done!